 Have you prayed for something for so long, with no answer, that you’ve begun to doubt that it’ll ever happen?
 You might even think it’s impossible.My husband and I, along with an army of people from our former church in California, have had such an ongoing request.
 Last night, we received news so wonderful that I can hardly believe it’s true.
 Our friend, who I’ve renamed Chester for his protection, is being paroled.
-He will be set free!Chester has served 24 years in California prisons for three crimes committed as a young man.
+He will be set free!Chester has served 29 years in California prisons for three robberies committed as a young man.
 He has spent his entire adult life behind bars.
 His crimes did not involve violence.
 He broke the law, for sure, and he needed to be held responsible.
-He stole about $136 worth of goods, swiping two $20 bills from an open cash register for his third strike crime.
-But 24 years?
+He stole a grand total of $116, swiping two $20 bills from an open cash register for his third strike crime.
+But 29 years?

 Steve met with Chester often at San Quentin, and I got to know him at volunteer events.
 We both have been moved by his story.
 In prison, he was introduced to Jesus Christ and his life changed dramatically.
 Through years of disappointments and abuse, Chester has continually praised God, believing that he is free on the inside and that God is in control of his situation, even though he physically remained in bondage.